Should you get veneers or implants?

 - Because it attaches to just one tooth, it can more easily lead to a fractured tooth or loose crown

 If you’re looking for a more conservative option to a traditional bridge, you can go with a Maryland dental bridge.
+It is a good choice for replacing the missing front tooth.

 A Maryland bridge can cost between $1,500 and $2,500, including the prosthesis with the framework/wings that attaches to the abutment teeth.